conda-forge/conda-forge.github.io/src/user/announcements.rst

 2020
 ----

+:2020-03-24: ``vs2015`` to ``vs2017`` Transition

+    We are formally deprecating ``vs2015`` in two weeks on :2020-04-07: and will move to ``vs2017``.
+This change will enable us to support the usage of ``msbuild`` on Azure for the ``win`` platform.
+Users of static libraries may encounter ABI incompatibilities if they have not been rebuilt.
+Users of shared libraries should make sure to link with the newer runtime.

 :2020-03-23: Appveyor Deprecation

     We are now starting to formally deprecate Appveyor in favor of Azure for builds on the